 A bad apple can spoil the bunch; unfortunately, panic hiring makes it harder to identify the bad apple up front.
 That’s why it’s important to set up effective hiring processes to ensure candidates are aligned with the job requirements, culture and company goals.

-The next time you need to hire for an open position and feel anxious, take a deep breath and don't panic.
-Revisit your hiring methods and make sure that your interview process is standardized so you can identify high-potential candidates.
-Build and review your personal talent bench for relevant applicants.
-Remember to examine all talented candidates (even if they don’t have the years of experience you’re looking for), and consider internal candidates for the position.
+The next time you need to hire for an open position and feel anxious, take a deep breath and don’t panic.
+Revisit your standardized hiring methods so you can identify high-potential candidates.
 With these best practices, you can hire swiftly – and more importantly, you can hire effectively.